cultofmetatron/peterdecroos-blog/source/_posts/2013-03-31-on-this-protototypes-and-dunderheads.markdown

   //we can store strings, numbers, other objects and very importantly,
   // other functions!
   myObject.title = function() {
-    return "this is the Jackson " + this.5;
+    return "this is the Jackson " + this.jackson;
   }

   myObject.title() // => "this is the Jackson 5";